synedra/arcjet-example/README.md

 ![](public/arcjet_dashboard.jpg)

-That's all there is to it!
-If you have any questions you can contact me at synedra@gmail.com, or check the ArcJet documentation which has clear, excellent examples.
+## Demo

 Note that if you deploy this to Vercel, you will need a "Pro" account because the api/chat client is too big.
 You will also want to change the bot protection to be more lenient, as the Vercel system itself shows up as an AUTOMATED bot.
-You can change this value, or change LIVE to "DRY_RUN" in the configuration.
+You can change this value, or change LIVE to "DRY_RUN" in the configuration to just see the bot information in the logs.

-[Vercel Deployment]https://arcjet-example.vercel.app/ has the current code for this repository.
+[Vercel Deployment](https://arcjet-example.vercel.app/) has the current code for this repository

-This will deploy locally with no problem, however.
+That's all there is to it!
+If you have any questions you can contact me at synedra@gmail.com, or check the ArcJet documentation which has clear, excellent examples.